eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 </p>

 The following graph depicts the time taken for the Stwo prover to compute a proof.
-Stwo is a Circle Starks prover that can call itself the fastest at the time of writing.
+Stwo is a Circle STARKs prover self-described as the fastest at the time of writing.
-The times shown are for the accumulated proving time of CPU with AVX against GPU.
+The times shown are for the accumulated proving time of CPU with AVX against GPU for the different stages of the proving algorithm.

 <p style="text-align: center">
 <img src="/assets/img/power-of-gpu-parallelization-stwo-line-graph.png" alt="GPU vs CPU + AVX for the Stwo prover" width=700 />